fgallagher27/GreenValueNet/README.md

 GreenValueNet is my attempt to use a neural network to value environmental ammenities using a hedonic pricing approach.
 This approach draws on the hedonic pricing model outlined in *'The Amenity Value of English Nature: A Hedonic Price Approach' (Gibbons, Mourato & Resende; 2013) (DOI: 10.1007/s10640-013-9664-9).*

+## Model

+### Structure

+### Potential improvements

+**Improvements to the NN architecture**

+**Improvements to the dataset**

+The dataset could be further modified to explain more of the variation in house prices and therefore hopefully improve the accuracy of the model.
+Computational power acts as a major constraint here.
+Potential modifications include:
+- Widening the dataset from England to UK given many of the inputs cover regions of the UK besides England
+- The house price dataset contained lots of variables relating to energy efficiency but indicators such as garden (or garden size) could be particularly relevant for valuing natural ammenities
+- Using school catchment areas rather than striaght line distances for closest school, and including school quality explicitly (i.e. latest Ofsted inspection) as a measure of school quality

+## Dataset

 ### Data Sources and processing

 The input downloads can be found in `data_catalogue.yml` with more details below.
 Not all datasets can be included in the `download_data()` function so have been downloaded seperately.
 All are publicly available and links have been included below.
 These should be placed into a folder with filepath `data/raw_inputs` in order to run the model.
 If you want the processed data directly please get in touch.
 The following datasets need to be downloaded seperately: